 The camera software allows the user to specify sub-frames in order to reduce the data volume for downlink.
-In the product label files the size of the images is indicated by the standard keywords LINES and LINE_SAMPLES of the image description section.
-The specific keywords ROSETTA:CAM_WINDOW_POS_ALONG_ROW and respectively, indicate the central column and row numbers of the commanded sub-images (see Table14).
-For full images with 1024×1024 pixels the value of both of these keywords is set to 511, which corresponds to the centre of the CCD.
+In the product label files the size of the images is indicated by the standard keywords LINES and LINE\SAMPLES of the image description section.
+The specific keywords ROSETTA:CAM\WINDOW POS ALONG ROW and respectively, indicate the central column and row numbers of the commanded sub-images (see Table 14).
+Following the convention used in the telecommands and telemetry data of the instrument, the pixel indices start at values of 0.
+For full size images with $1024 \times 1024$ pixels the values of the row and column position keywords are set to 511.
+The pixel coordinate ranges contained in a windowed image can be determined as:

-ROSETTA:CAM WINDOW POS_ALONG COL,
+ROSETTA:CAM\WINDOW POS ALONG COL,